Credit: Omad Roshan

 From ensuring skills training that provides sustainable livelihoods to investing in shared infrastructure that bolsters the regional economy, mining companies must integrate inclusive growth strategies into their business plans to create an industry-wide legacy of long-term mining community resilience.

-Download the full report, and for more information, contact email@example.com.
+Download the full report, read the first in the series, 'The Fourth Industrial Revolution', and for more information, contact firstname.lastname@example.org.